jakobrunge/tigramite_old/README.md

 See license.txt for full text.

 TiGraMITe is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.
 TiGraMITe is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

+## Usage

+Edit one of the tigramite_analysis_*.py template files to load your data and choose parameters.
+Also create a folder for your results (the default folder is 'test/').
+Then run as

+python tigramite_analysis_template_beta.py

+The results pickle file and figures will be saved in the specified folder.